mythology-and-legends-in-warfare

 Architectural and Cultural Heritage

 The Teutonic Knights left a remarkable architectural legacy.
 The castles they built—Malbork, Kwidzyn, Toruń, and many others—are masterpieces of medieval military architecture, blending functionality with grandeur.
 The Knights also introduced Germanic legal systems, town planning, and agricultural techniques.
-The influx of German settlers transformed the ethnic composition of the region, leading to centuries of coexistence—and conflict—between German, Polish, and Lithuanian communities.
-This multicultural heritage is still visible in the architecture and place names of Pomerania, the Baltic states, and the Kaliningrad Oblast.
+The Ostsiedlung (eastward settlement) transformed the ethnic composition of the region, leading to centuries of coexistence—and conflict—between German, Polish, and Lithuanian communities.
+Gothic brick architecture, distinct from the stone castles of the Holy Land, defines the landscape from Pomerania to Estonia.

 Long-Term Political Consequences